Arnfinn Haram

 Arnfinn Andreas Haram O.P.
-(25 September 1948 - 10 June 2012) was a Norwegian Dominican brother, social debater and nonfiction author, born in Ålesund, raised in Haram municipality in Sunnmøre and died in Oslo.
+(25 September 1948 - 10 June 2012) was a Norwegian Dominican brother, social debater and nonfiction author, born in Ålesund, raised in Haram Municipality in Sunnmøre and died in Oslo.

 Biography

-Haram was educated at the Faculty of Theology in Oslo and became a priest in the Norwegian Church in Loddefjord and Laksevåg, both Bergen's boroughs.
+Haram was educated at the Faculty of Theology in Oslo and became a priest for the Church of Norway at Loddefjord Church and Laksevåg Church, both located in Bergen's boroughs.
 However in 1998 Haram converted to the Latin Church.
 He made his eternal vows in 2002 and became a Catholic priest in 2003.
 Haram studied at Angelicum in Rome, where he became a licentiate in theology in 2008 at a dissertation on Cardinal Newman.
 From 2009 until his death Haram was the superior (monastery) of the Saint Dominic's Church and monastery in Oslo.
 He was an avid and feared participant in the social debate, and was a firm and highly respected writer in the daily newspaper Klassekampen.

 "A poem by my late friend Padre Arnfinn Andreas Haram O.P.
 He has written many good poems and sermons.
 He wrote this poem in his time in English.
 It deserves to be read by all of us for reflection, about our paths forward in life."